techwithgen-io/InstagramFollowers/README.md

 # Instagram Follow Checker

 A Python script to identify Instagram users you follow who don’t follow you back.
-It processes your Instagram follower and following data exported as JSON files and highlights non-mutual connections.
+It processes your Instagram follower and following data exported as JSON files and highlights non-mutual connections :)

 ---